 - Your student email account will be auto-generated at approximately 7:00 a.m. on the morning after you enter courses in TigerNet for the first time.
-Please allow for this process to complete before you contact IT for assistance. - If the .pdf document is blank, you will have to contact Information Technology (270-789-5012) for assistance.
-When contacting IT please be prepared to give your Student ID Number and a contact number where you can be reached.
+Please allow for this process to complete before you contact IT for assistance. - If the .pdf document is blank, contact Information Technology (270-789-5012) for assistance.
+When contacting IT, please be prepared to give your Student ID Number and a contact number where you can be reached.